 For any of the item listed herein, further discussion is necessary and contributions are solicited.

 (ISO/IEC JTC 1 liaison) Consideration of proposals from TD 209 Rev.1 (SP 2013-2016), in a future revision of ITU-T Rec.
 A.23

+Consider suppressing Tables 1 & 2 of Annex A and updating the associated text to reference the appropriate web sites for the current ITU-T & JTC1 structure, in a future revision of ITU-T Rec.
+A.23.

-Consideration of Guidelines for cooperation with open source communities, as proposed in TSAG C 095 (SP 2013-2016) with the focus on the following questions (taking into account IPR issues that will be handled by the TSB Director’s IPR Adhoc group):
+Consideration of Guidelines for cooperation with open source communities, as proposed in WTSA Resolution 90 with the focus on the following questions (repeated from TSAG R8 20.3.4) (taking into account IPR issues that will be handled by the TSB Director’s IPR Adhoc group):

 What are the experiences of study groups and Focus Groups with open source?